You’ve decided to go and face your fears and see a doctor or nurse about your bowel problems – but what do you say?

 - Remember the embarrassment is temporary but leaving a problem alone could lead to larger and more painful issues.

-- Fill in our Digestive Health Assessment and take it with you when you visit your doctor or nurse to help start the conversation.
+- Fill in our Digestive Health Assessment & Food, Mood & Symptoms Diary and take them with you when you visit your doctor or nurse to help start the conversation.